 How to Avert Drowsy Driving

-Whether you belong to a group with higher risk of sleepiness or not, it’s always a good idea to take some defensive measures when you’re planning to hit the road.
+Whether you belong to a group with a higher risk of sleepiness or not, it’s always a good idea to take some defensive measures when you’re planning to hit the road.
 Here are a few things you can do:

 Catch some Zs. – Make sure you always get enough sleep before getting behind the wheel of a car.
 The National Sleep Foundation says adults need seven to nine hours a night.